PEERLESS MI Boiler

 I've got to believe that the majority of complaints on this site are the result of bad installation / application.
 Having specified and personally installed just about every brand of Boiler listed on this site, I am a huge fan of Peerless!
 Putting a "Super, high efficiency yada yada yada..." boiler in an ordinarily constructed older home is just asking for trouble!
 When a consumer picks a heating system on efficiency alone and garners technical expertise from google well...
 There you have it. application & installation rule!!!

 Date created: 2011-04-06

 Years owned: 16

 "JUNK JUNK JUNK"

 They are junk junk junk.
 I bought 2 boilers 16 months ago.
-I had to spend 7.50 dollars.
+I had to spend 7,500 dollars.
 Had to replace igniter, then the gas valve, then the pump.
-I had my old furnace for 20 yrs just two problems.
+I had my old furnace for 20 yrs with just two problems.
 I don't know what's next for these junks.
 If I would have known I would not have wanted them if they were free.
-I do not reccomend them to anybody they are junk.
-They should stop selling.
-I hope gov't sew them for robbing people.
+I do not recommend them to anybody.
+They are junk.
+They should stop selling them.
+I hope the government sues them for robbing people.
 They told me they are a smart system.
-Yeah, they are smart all right.
-They know how to rob you all right.
+Yeah, they are smart all right: they know how to rob you all right.

 Date created: 2011-03-28

 I have had the Peerless MI-05 boiler for a little over a year now.
 I love it because it is cost effective, it is very small and compact, and it is relatively quiet.
 Due to limited space in my home it is in a closet off of a "office" room.
 So it not being loud like my last boiler is defiantly a plus.
 As I said before I have had this boiler for over a year and have not had to call the plumber back for any problems.
 If things go like they are then I will be a lifetime customer for Peerless, and I one hundred percent would recommend peerless boilers to any friends and family.
 PEERLESS THANK YOU.

 Name: R. Monroe